 - Parris walks in and greets Danforth and Hathorne.
 Danforth immediately tells him that he shouldn’t let Hale in to see the prisoners, but Parris says that Hale has been urging Rebecca Nurse to confess and save her life.

 - Then Parris admits that his niece Abigail has disappeared with Mercy Lewis.
 He thinks they’ve boarded a ship and escaped the area.
 Abigail even broke into his strongbox and took all his money.

-- Then Parris starts standing up for those that are left to hang.
-He says some of those who hanged earlier were bad sorts – they drank their family to ruin, or they lived in sin for some years before marrying – but Rebecca Nurse and John Proctor are good people.
+- Then Parris starts standing up for those who are left to hang.
+He says some of those who hanged earlier were bad sorts—they drank their family to ruin, or they lived in sin for some years before marrying—but Rebecca Nurse and John Proctor are good people.
 Hathorne responds that she is condemned as a witch, and Parris suggests that they postpone the hangings for some time.
-Danforth denies the request but does say that he will work with those who might still be brought to God until dawn.
+Danforth denies the request but does say that he will work until dawn with those who might still be brought to God.

-- Then Parris says that his life is in danger, and he has received threats.
+- Then Parris says that his life is in danger, as he has received threats.
 If Danforth continues by hanging these folks….